awslabs/duvet/design/query/design.md

 ### 3.2 Quote filtering (`--quote`, `-q`)

-Filters annotations by quoted text content.
+Selects the spec slice by quoted text content: a requirement is in scope when its quote contains the filter string.
 Case-insensitive substring match.
 Multiple `-q` flags combine with OR semantics: